IORoot/HouseQuests/README.md

 This is an electron app that boasts the ability to combine results from multiple UK housing websites into a single map.
 See housequests.com for details.

-This was a private repo that I had built in an authentication server, but have since decided to make it public with the hope of interest from other people.

 ## Starting project

 ```bash